 Please note the Foster Care Program is only for animals in Wayside Waifs' care.
 At this time we do not place animals that are owned by members of the public.

 Complete an application today and begin to feel the immediate fulfillment that comes with being a true hero for the animals!
-Contact Tyler Petty 816-986-4429 or email@example.com to learn more about this life-saving program.
+Contact Tyler Petty by email or at 816-986-4429 to learn more about this life-saving program.

 The average amount of time is 2-4 weeks, and is based upon the animal’s need for foster.
 The foster parent is always given a projected timeline for each individual animal before accepting a placement.